Academic year 2021/22

 National achievement rate tables data

 Figures in the ‘national achievement rate tables’ section are as published in March 2022.
 These official statistics cover achievement rates for the 2020 to 2021 academic year and would have been previously released as part of the standalone National achievement rate tables publication.
-As confirmed in our guidance, due to Coronavirus (COVID-19), we have not published institution-level qualification achievement rates (QARs) in the national achievement rate tables for the 2019 to 2020, or the 2020 to 2021 academic years.
+As confirmed in our guidance (opens in a new tab), due to Coronavirus (COVID-19), we have not published institution-level qualification achievement rates (QARs) in the national achievement rate tables for the 2019 to 2020, or the 2020 to 2021 academic years.
 We have published high level summaries of QARs for statistical purposes.

 Achievement rates covering the 2021/22 academic year are planned to be published as part of our March 2023 statistics update.